awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-scaling-simple-step.md

   --min-adjustment-magnitude 1
 ```

-The output includes the ARN for the policy\.
-Store this ARN in a safe place\.
-You need it to create CloudWatch alarms\.
+Record the policy's Amazon Resource Name \(ARN\)\.
+You need it to create a CloudWatch alarm for the policy\.

 ```
 {